 You can't deduct any revenue expenses which are incurred after the last property has been withdrawn from the lettings market.
-Thus the costs of sprucing-up the property post-letting but pre-sale won't be tax deductible.
+Thus, the costs of sprucing-up the property post-letting but pre-sale are not tax deductible.

-How to hold your property
+How to hold your property Single individual

-Single individual